web4ken/2captcha-javascript/README.md

 <sup>[API method description.](https://2captcha.com/2captcha-api#grid)</sup>

-This method allows to solve any captcha where image can be divided into equal parts like reCAPTCHA V2 or hCaptcha.
+This method allows to solve any captcha where image can be divided into equal parts like reCAPTCHA V2.
 A grid is applied above the image.
 And you receive the numbers clicked boxes.

 > [!IMPORTANT]
 > You must to send instruction `imginstructions` or `textinstructions`.